-Computational Complexity of Mirrors
+Computational Complexity of Ray tracing and Illumination

 - One result thesis

 - 2-D RayTracing is RE hard

 - Tasks (theory)

-- Find alternative proofs for hardness

-- Loop construction

-- Complexity of Arrival time
+- 2-D RayTracing is RE Hard under the ABCD-model

 - Literature

 - Adejoh, Jakoby, Mohanty, S., "Complexity Bounds for Illumination and Ray Tracing in 2D", draft, 2023

 - John H. Reif, J. Doug Tygar, and A. Yoshida.
 Computability and complexity of ray tracing.
 Discrete & Computational Geometry, 11:265-288, 1994.

 Theorem 7.
-The illumination problem restricted to simple plane mirrors in 2D is NP-hard, if an exponential number of reflections is allowed.
+The illumination problem restricted to simple plane mirrors in 2D is \mathcal{NP} -hard, if an exponential number of reflections is allowed.